Services

 - The level of control an investor can exercise;

-- The investor’s ability to control the board;
+- The who can control the board;

 - Level of warranties given by the investee company; and